 Program Learning Outcomes, MS Biology

 The Master of Science program within the Department of Biology is dedicated to the preparation of broadly trained, professional scientists.
-Students will achieve this reparation through the primary activities of coursework and research.
+Students will achieve this preparation through the primary activities of coursework and research.
 The program offers a challenging, student‐centered curriculum that is research‐based, technology‐oriented, and that provides a foundation for life‐long learning.
 The program serves students interested in all areas of biology – from molecular or cellular biology to ecology and evolution.
 The program supports the broader University vision of national recognition via interdisciplinary, extramurally funded research and publication, and the College vision of research in Coastal Plain Science and Cancer Research.

 PROGRAM LEARNING OUTCOMES